 |Title||Start Date & Time||End Date & Time|

-Please note: The IT Service Center will be closed May 23 - 25, 2015, in observance of Independence Day.
+Please note: The IT Service Center will be closed Saturday, July 4, 2015, in observance of Independence Day.
 The IT Service Center will be open from 12 noon to 6 pm on Sunday, July 5.

 Our campus is constantly under attack by a barrage of attempts to steal personal information, often referred to as phishing.
 Work-from-home and check scams are also on the rise.
 See more about employment scams on the CUPD website.